oluwapoloreoyeniji/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script: 11-directories_permission adds execute permission to all subdirectories of the current directory of the owner, the group owner and all other users.
 Regular files should not be changed
 The script: 12-directory_permissions creates a directory called my_dir with permissions 751 in working directory The script: 13-change_group changes the group owner to school for the file hello The script: 100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+The script: 101-symbolic_link_permissions changes the owner and group owner of -hello to vincent and staff respectively